PitneyBowes/LocationIntelligenceSDK-CSharp/README.md

 [Location Intelligence APIs ](http://developer.pitneybowes.com/en/location-intelligence.html) help you to Incorporate Pitney Bowes extensive geodata into everyday applications, business processes, and workflows.
 Use our SDKs to get started quickly and easily integrate API calls in your applications.

 ### Location Intelligence APIs:
-* [GeoEnrich](https://locate.pitneybowes.com/geoenrich ) : Returns addresses, place names, points-of-interest and timezones with the input of a location coordinate.
-Useful for enhancing & enriching your geo-tagged data.

-* [GeoLife](https://locate.pitneybowes.com/geolife) : Returns household demographics and lifestyle characteristics with the input of an address or location coordinate.
-Useful for data analysts and commercial and corporate developers building mobile apps and services.

-* [GeoSearch](https://locate.pitneybowes.com/geosearch): Returns an autocompleted list of addresses and places based on the input of a partial address.
-Useful for commercial developers and content providers, or anyone wanting to offer their own search.

-* [GeoComm](https://locate.pitneybowes.com/geocomm): Identifies Local Exchange Carrier presence with a Rate Center area.
-The GeoComm API retrieves Incumbent Local Exchange Carrier (ILEC) doing-business-as names with the input of an address.
-Useful for local telecommunications competitive intelligence, partnerships, and provisioning subscribers.

-* [Geo911](https://locate.pitneybowes.com/geo911): Integrates Public Safety Answering Point (PSAP) administrative call routing information plus Authority Having Jurisdiction (AHJ) phone numbers into your 911 products and services.
-The Geo911 API retrieves 10-digit phone numbers and local contact info with the input of a location coordinate.
-Useful for emergency services administrators, call handlers, and dispatchers.

-* [GeoTax](https://locate.pitneybowes.com/geotax): Returns local tax rates with the input of a location coordinate or an address.
-Critical for any billing, commerce, payment, or payroll application or service.

 * [GeoCode](https://locate.pitneybowes.com/geocode): Converts addresses to location coordinates and vice versa.
 The GeoCode API returns latitude & longitude coordinates with the input of an address and vice versa.
 Useful for enhancing & enriching your customer addresses.

+* [GeoSearch](https://locate.pitneybowes.com/geosearch): Returns an autocompleted list of addresses and places based on the input of a partial address.
+Useful for commercial developers and content providers, or anyone wanting to offer their own search.

 * [GeoMap](https://locate.pitneybowes.com/geomap): Adds data and more atop Maps.
 Choose from three map styles - Iron, Bronze, and Steel.